lpil/pgo/README.md

 import gleam/dynamic

 pub fn main() {
+  // Start a database pool.
-  let pool = pgo.start_pool(pgo.Config(
+  // Typically you will want to create one pool for use in your program let pool = pgo.start_pool(pgo.Config(
     ..pgo.default_config(),
     host: "localhost",
     database: "my_database",
+    pool_size: 15,
   ))

-  let sql = "
+  // An SQL statement to run.
+It takes one int as a parameter let sql = " select
-  select
     name, age, colour, friends